Wiay, Inner Hebrides: Johnson and Boswell visit.

-The final resting place of the ship Harmonia.
+Wreck of the Harmonia

-On Monday 5 July 1869 the ship Harmonia (a 43 m, 643-tonne barque, built in 1847 and registered in Aberdeen) left Quebec with 15 crew and a cargo of timber, bound for Aberdeen.
+On Monday 5 July 1869, the ship Harmonia (a 43 m, 643-tonne barque, built in 1847 and registered in Aberdeen) left Quebec with 15 crew and a cargo of timber, bound for Aberdeen.

 Later that same day, some 200 nmi off the Grand Banks of Newfoundland, a strong wind & heavy seas caused the ship to spring a leak and break a mast.
 At 23:30 on 6 July the ship "fell over on her beam-ends, the masts being underwater" and the cabin and everything on deck was washed overboard.
 Eight crew, (the Captain Peter Ross, the mate, carpenter, sailmaker and four hands) were drowned.

 The seven remaining crew clung to the side of the boat until the masts gave way and the boat righted itself.
 They remained in the waterlogged and incapacitated ship until Thursday 8 July, when they spotted the Renfrewshire out of Greenock approaching from the west and hoisted the house flag as a symbol of distress, They were rescued and taken back to Greenock, from where they returned to Aberdeen.

 The derelict ship remained afloat and was spotted by the ship ‘Nova Scotian’, which was heading from Liverpool to Quebec, on the 6th September, some two months after its loss "with loss of foremast, jibboom and three topmastheads" approximately 200 nmi northwest of Carrickfinn and 230 nmi southwest of Barra, and around 1500 nmi from where it had been abandoned.

 On or around 25 September 1869, the Harmonia was wrecked on the west coast of Wiay.

 A Lloyd's of London report dated Saturday 2 October 1869 stated:

 "In the night of the 25th Sept., a large timber-laden ship came ashore on the island of Vinay [Wiay], off Loch Bracadale, on the West coast of this island, and is a total wreck: the cargo, which is strewed about the coast, consists of oak logs, deals and staves, the logs marked C & JS & Co., the planks TJ, and the staves L & E. The vessel appears to have been abandoned at sea some time ago, her decks being covered with slime: one of the winches is marked 'HARMONIA, of Aberdeen, No. 2'."

 The Inverness Courier (Thursday 7 October 1869) ran a report which outlined the salvage operation.
 It noted that Wiay was owed by a Mr Scott of Drynoch and that the wreck was reported by Wiay’s "only inhabitant", a shepherd named Dougald MacDonald who raised the alarm "on Monday last" (i.e. Monday 27 September 1869) by getting "heather, wood and hay" and setting it on fire on top of a small hillock, upon which a boat was sent to the island.

 The wreck of the Harmonia remains, and is reported at Rubha Garbh, however it is noted that "The location assigned to this record is essentially tentative."

 Material recovered from the wreck to date (reported under Receiver of Wrecks amnesty 2001) is listed as: